112304008-hub/research-and-writing-samples/README.md

 The report:

 - Describes how official ticket prices are often set below equilibrium, while the number of seats is fixed by venue capacity.
 - Explains why scarcity and unmet demand naturally give rise to a secondary market where prices are higher.
 - Applies **supply–demand analysis** and **price elasticity of demand and supply** to explain how scalpers can charge substantial premiums.

 ### 2.2 Key Economic Insights

-- When official prices are kept low and quantities are fixed, excess demand emerges and creates room for scalpers to profit.
+- When official prices are kept low and quantities are fixed, **excess demand** emerges and creates room for scalpers to profit.
 - The supply of tickets in the scalper market is highly inelastic (total number of tickets cannot be easily increased), which supports higher resale prices.
-- When information is imperfect and competition is limited, tickets may not be allocated efficiently—tickets go to those most willing or able to pay scalpers, not necessarily those who value the event the most.
+- When information is imperfect and competition is limited, tickets may not be allocated efficiently—tickets go to those most willing or able to pay, not necessarily those who value the event the most.
 - The reflection links these ideas to other real-world examples, such as post-disaster price spikes in basic goods, where supply shocks and elasticity are also critical.

 ### 2.3 Reflection and Use of Feedback

-The assignment includes a short response letter that:
+The assignment includes a short response component that:

 - Explains how the group revised the structure to stay within word limits while improving clarity.
 - Describes how explanations of elasticity and supply–demand were rewritten to reflect a deeper understanding of the concepts.
 - Documents limited and transparent use of AI tools (e.g., grammar checking and conceptual clarification) as part of the writing process.

-**Files:**

-- `ticket-scalping/economic_analysis_of_ticket_scalping_group29.docx`
-- `ticket-scalping/economic_analysis_of_ticket_scalping_group29.pdf`
+### 2.4 Files in this folder

+In the `ticket-scalping/` folder you will find:

+- The **full report** in DOCX format
+- A **PDF version** of the report for portfolio / review use